processing/art-plus-code/_curriculum/04-01-Intro.md

 ## Objectives

 - Understanding the basics of variables (storing, containing or passing data), inputs, and outputs
-- Becoming comfortable with creating variables, integrating arithmetic, as well as using new functions (ie. map() or constrain() ).
+- Becoming comfortable with creating variables, integrating arithmetic, as well as using new functions (ie. map() or constrain() )
-- Creating a sound-reactive illustration or face mask that interacts to a mic input’s volume.
+- Creating a sound-reactive illustration or face mask that interacts to a mic input’s volume
-- Learning about how artists use data in their practice, how variables works a metaphor for data art, and various data artists.
+- Learning about how artists use data in their practice, how variables works a metaphor for data art, and various data artists

 ## References & Artworks for Discussion